wikipathways/GPML2RDF/README.md

 Clone or download this repository, and then import as an "Existing Java Project" in Eclipse.

 There are two dependencies.
-You can made them available to Maven using the below instructions.
+You can make them available to [Maven](https://maven.apache.org/) using the instructions below.

-Start from the GPML2RDF folder for both WikiPathways API client, and PathVisio Core
+Start from the GPML2RDF folder for both the WikiPathways API client, and PathVisio Core

 #### PathVisio Core